lidarbtc/awesome-cdn/README.md

   - 110 Tbps(2023.08)
 - Have a free plan?
   - Yes
-- Have a POP in korea?
-  - Yes
 - Pricing
   - Free plan: Free
   - Start plan: $37/month